It is a testicle, not descended.

 There are several reasons to place an undescended testicle in the scrotum.

 Fertility: The temperature in the scrotum is lower than in the abdomen.
-We know that the sperm-producing cells in the testicle do better if they are in the cooler scrotal environment.
+We know that the sperm-producing cells in the testicle do better if they are in a cooler scrotal environment.
 So placing the testicle in the scrotum at a young age can improve the quality and fertility possibilities in the future semen.

 When should the surgery be done?